jasonwilliams/anki/README.md

 - Card updates from within Anki are overwritten.
 Is there a solution...?
 There doesn't seem to be any way to know if the card was updated in Markdown or Anki last and which should take priority.

+## Sync on save branch current issues getting it to work

+- Line breaks need to be appropriate
+- Always adds a new line so the metadata keeps creeping down
+- Writes to new file, but does not update the active editor to reflect changes after sync, resulting in conflicts
+- Deleting a card's back does not trigger a delete in the database for some reason...!!

 ## Nested Headers

 This is a strategy to create cards from markdown.
 The way it works is the header #, ##, ###, etc delimit cards.
 Each block of html between headers becomes the back of a card.